 The 10-second takeaway

-For the quarter ended March 31 (Q1), Valero Energy beat expectations on revenues and beat expectations on earnings per share.
+For the quarter ended June 30 (Q2), Valero Energy beat expectations on revenues and beat expectations on earnings per share.

-Compared to the prior-year quarter, revenue dropped.
-GAAP earnings per share increased.
+Compared to the prior-year quarter, revenue contracted slightly.
+Non-GAAP earnings per share dropped significantly.
+GAAP earnings per share dropped significantly.

-Valero Energy tallied revenue of $33.47 billion.
-The four analysts polled by S&P Capital IQ foresaw sales of $32.32 billion on the same basis.
+Valero Energy logged revenue of $34.03 billion.
+The five analysts polled by S&P Capital IQ wanted to see a top line of $30.18 billion on the same basis.
 GAAP reported sales were the same as the prior-year quarter's.